 This pipeline safely transports an average of 27,500m3 or approximately 172,900 barrels of refined fuel products daily.

-The pipeline is regulated by the National Energy Board (NEB), the agency responsible for regulating pipeline activities in the interests of the Canadian public.
+The pipeline is regulated by the Canada Energy Regulator (CER), the agency responsible for regulating pipeline activities in the interests of the Canadian public.

 The Alberta Products Pipe Line spans 320 kilometres and flows north to south, transporting products from refineries in the Edmonton area to distribution terminals in Calgary including the Calgary International Airport.

 On average, the pipeline transports 7,700m3 or approximately 48,400 barrels of refined fuel products daily and is a main source of delivery for refined petroleum products in southern Alberta.

 The Alberta Products Pipe Line is regulated by the Alberta Energy Regulator (AER), the agency responsible for regulating Alberta’s oil and gas resources.